 You might not have heard of range anxiety, but if you drive an electric car you may have felt it.

-Range anxiety is an EV driver’s worry that their battery will run out before the destination, or a suitable charging point, is reached.
+Range anxiety refers to an EV driver’s worry that their battery will run out before the destination, or a suitable charging point, is reached.
 Basically, it’s the fear of running out of charge while on the road.

 Drivers of petrol cars can typically run for a fair few kilometres on an almost-empty tank, knowing they’ll stumble upon a gas station sooner or later.
 For EV drivers, charging stations aren’t quite as frequent – yet – so seeing your battery drop might make you anxious.